-Researchers claim NIH grant process is 'totally broken'December 6th, 2012 by Bob Yirka in Other /
+Researchers claim NIH grant process is 'totally broken'December 6, 2012 by Bob Yirka in Medicine & Health / Other

 (Medical Xpress)—John Ioannidis, a researcher at Stanford University has, along with graduate student Joshua Nicholson, published a commentary piece in the journal Nature, taking the National Institutes of Health (NIH) to task for maintaining a system that they say rewards conformity while ignoring innovation.